pranav-kalvium/Tic_Tac_Toe/README.md

 3. Players alternate turns between X and O
 4. The first player to get three of their marks in a row wins
 5. If all cells are filled with no winner, the game ends in a draw
-6. Click the "Restart Game" button to start a new game
+6. Click the "Restart Game" button to start a new game.

 ## Project Structure
 ```